-You can find out more about this form of emergency contraception on the FPA website.
+Find out more about both of these emergency contraception options on the NHS website.

 There may be a time when you find you are pregnant and don’t feel able to have a child.
 This can be a difficult decision, but it is your choice whether or not you want to continue with the pregnancy.

 Before you take any other action it is important to check that you are pregnant.
 A pregnancy test is the most reliable way to confirm if you are pregnant.
 You will need to give a urine sample, which tests for the presence of a pregnancy hormone.
 You can take a test any time from the first day of your missed period, at: